 Dedicated to Learning is pleased to offer a series of courses designed for enrichment and advancement.
 Dedicated to Learning is a WASC accredited program.
 Our schedule of classes can help student voluntarily advance into challenging college prep courses, build a competitive college application, and take classes to help students balance the demands of their schedule during the traditional school year.

-The List of Course Offerings and our 2025 Informational Brochure can be found below.
+The List of Course Offerings and our 2026 Informational Brochure can be found BELOW.

 We will offer both traditional in-seat classes as well as online options.
 Our online class offerings build on the successful experience our teachers have developed over the past several years.